shrav-s/My-terminal-app/README.md

 ![rightguess](docs\rightuess-new.png)

-when the user completes the game, program displays the players score and overall game score from user records(JSON).
+when the player completes the game, program displays the players score and overall game score from user records(JSON).

 ![endofgame](docs\endofgame-new.png)